leouieda/tesseroids/doc/theory.rst

     x\\y\\z
     \end{bmatrix}

-Finally, Nagy et al. (2000) use the z axis pointing down, so we invert the sign of :math:`z`.
+.. note:: Nagy et al. (2000) use the z axis pointing down,
+    so we still need to invert the sign of :math:`z`.

 Vector :math:`\bar{e}` can then be used with the Nagy et al. (2000) formula.